 If you want to store your Bitcoin on an Android mobile device, this post is for you.
-I will discuss the pros and cons of Android wallets and compare the best wallets available on the Google Play Store.
+I will discuss the pros and cons of Android wallets and compare the best Bitcoin wallets for Android devices.

 Bitcoin Wallets for Android Summary